bodiem13/Relo/README.txt

 MODEL DIRECTORY

-The 'model' directory contains code relating to the clustering pipeline and testing of the clustering pipeline.
+The 'model' directory contains code relating to the clustering pipeline and the generation and testing of the clustering models.

-In this directory, the 'Clustering_Pipeline.ipynb' file contains the complete code for the creation of the clustering pipeline.
+In this directory, the 'Clustering_Pipeline.ipynb' file contains the complete code for the clustering pipeline.

 Please refer to Diagram_4 below for more information about the structure of the 'model' directory.